-We guarantee arms supplied by us to be free from fault for 2 years and will undertake to correct any faults providing the arm has not been modified by any party other than ourselves and has not received maltreatment of any kind.
-Rega does not guarantee our OEM arms and modifications so in the event of a warranty claim you should contact us rather than Rega.
+We guarantee arms supplied by ourselves to be free from fault for 2 years and will undertake to correct any faults providing the arm has not been modified by any party other than ourselves and has not received maltreatment of any kind.
+Our OEM arms and modifications are not guaranteed by Rega so in the event of a warranty claim you should contact ourselves rather than Rega.